walkermatt/ol-layerswitcher/README.md

-# OpenLayers 3 LayerSwitcher
+# OpenLayers LayerSwitcher

-Grouped layer list control for an OL3 map.
+Grouped layer list control for an OpenLayer v3/v4 map.

 All layers should have a `title` property and base layers should have a `type` property set to `base`.
 Group layers (`ol.layer.Group`) can be used to visually group layers together.
 See [examples/layerswitcher.js](examples/layerswitcher.js) for usage.